Frequently Asked Questions

 Should I include myself in the Senate House or Lunch ticket numbers?

+The automatic number of tickets allocated to each graduand at General Admission is 4.
 You do not need a ticket for the Senate House and it is therefore not necessary to include yourself in the number of tickets you request for the ceremony.
 If you are bringing guests to lunch, then we automatically add your lunch ticket, you do not need to include it in the number of lunch tickets you request.
 If you would like to attend the lunch, but will not be bringing any guests, then do please let us know.

 How do I know which Senate House session I will be in?